-A 2 mm membrane is actually a thin membrane used to avoid noise caused by friction between the subfloor and the flooring.
-It is mostly used for floors on the ground and second floors.
+The 2MM membrane is a thin membrane that prevents noise caused by friction between the substrate and the floor covering.
+It is mainly used for floors on the ground and second floors.

-A 7 lb membrane is used for stretch in carpet installation due to its composition which is impossible to glue.
-As with the 6 mm membrane, the 7 mm membrane acts as a substrate for the carpet.
+The 7lbs membrane is used for stretched carpeting because of its composition which is impossible to glue.
+Like the 6MM membrane, it acts as a base for the installation substrate.

 It is possible to install floating and vinyl on the wall, but you must use the right glue for this type of installation.
 Ask your floor covering retailer for more information; he will be able to direct you to the right glue.
 In addition, for this type of installation, it is important to ensure that the wall is straight so that the strips adhere well to the installation surface.